StackVista/stackstate-docs/use/metrics/browse-telemetry.md

 Within the telemetry inspector you can adjust the selected metric as well as the filters, time window and aggregation applied to the data source.

 {% hint style="info" %}
-Changes made here will not be saved to the telemetry stream attached to the element.
+Changes made here won't be saved to the telemetry stream attached to the element.
 {% endhint %}

 ### Anomaly feedback